GaglianoTaliun-Lab/ComputeCanada_tips/README.md

   import torch
   torch.cuda.is_available()
   ```
-- To submit an job or job array, it is recommended to build 3 files:
+- To work by submitting an job or job array, it is recommended to build 3 files:
   1. a A.py file for the python codes
   2. a B.sh file including bash commands to activate the python environment and run the .py file
      ```bash